jose-Abel/Natours/README.md

 - 👤GitHub: [Jose Abel Ramirez](https://github.com/jose-Abel)

 ## Getting Started
 You can clone this code anytime and load the HTML on your browser.
-Since it was build with vanilla JavaScript it doesn't need any other package.
+Since it was build with NodeJS it's require the npm modules listed in the package.json in the dependencies section.

 ## Live version